Maybe one of these sounds familiar?

 - And most importantly, when possible, take action to take care of yourself.
 Give yourself that permission: Do you need rest, to talk, to move?
 The answers change over time, and may not be “pull out your phone” as often as instinct might tell you.

 It’s honorable to want to do it all and “not complain”.
 But stress is real.
-It is relieving and liberating to accept your human limits with compassion.
+And it is relieving and liberating to embrace self-compassion.

 Jessica is a psychotherapist, relationship and addiction expert, and creator of The Visible Self ® and VisibleU™ system.
 Over the last 17 years she has helped hundreds of busy adults create healthier habits and more satisfying relationships.